Introduction / History

 What are their beliefs?

-Although the Somali are nearly all Shafiite Muslims, numerous beliefs and traditions have been intermingled with their Islamic practices.
+Although Somalis are nearly all Shafiite Muslims, numerous beliefs and traditions have been intermingled with their Islamic practices.
 The standard Islamic prayers are usually observed; however, Somali women have never worn the required veils.
 Somali frequently turn to the wadaad (a religious expert) for blessings, charms and advice in worldly matters.

 What are their needs?